mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 ### Bindings and locations

 Locations are named elements in the Mattermost user interface.
-Bindings specify how an app's calls should be displayed at, and invoked from, these locations.
+Bindings specify how an app's calls should be displayed and invoked from these locations.

 The app creates a channel header button, and adds a `/helloworld send` command.